Image to ASCII Art

 Standard

-Classic ASCII art characters with good balance of detail.
-Uses @%#*+=-:. and space.
-Best for most images and general use.
+Classic ASCII art characters (@%#*+=-:. space) with a good balance of detail and readability.
+The best starting point for most images.

 Detailed

-Extended character set with 70+ characters for maximum detail and smooth gradients.
-Ideal for high-resolution output and photos.
+Extended set of 70+ characters for maximum tonal range and smooth gradients.
+Ideal for high-resolution output and photographic images.

 Blocks

-Uses Unicode block elements (█▓▒░) for a retro pixel-art look.
-Great for simple graphics and icons.
+Uses Unicode block elements (█▓▒░) for a retro pixel-art effect.
+Great for icons and simple graphics - pair well with ICO files.

 Simple

 Minimal character set for bold, high-contrast results.
-Works well with logos and simple shapes.
+Works well with logos, icons, and simple shapes with clear edges.

 Tips for Best Results